 Eye contact plays a critical role in a job interview.
 By maintaining eye contact you give off clear signals that you’re genuinely interested in the role, and in what the interviewer has to say.
 If holding the hiring manager’s gaze becomes too much, it’s perfectly natural to glance briefly at your notes.
 Just be sure to look directly at the interviewer when they are doing the talking.

 The value of eye contact doesn’t lessen in different circumstances, it just needs to be adapted.
-At some stage of the hiring process for instance, you may find yourself facing an interview panel.
+At some stage of the hiring process, for instance, you may find yourself facing an interview panel.
 That’s when you need to give each member of the panel equal eye contact when you speak.
 It can be demanding but it’s worth the effort.
-You never know which panellist will have the final say about whether you’re right for the role.
+You never know which panelist will have the final say about whether you’re right for the role.

 Similarly, you may be involved in a group interview, sharing the hiring manager’s attention with several other applicants.
 When other candidates are speaking, it’s important to give them full attention by making eye contact.
 Sure, they may be your competition, but taking the opportunity to flick some dust from your sleeve or stare around the room while they’re speaking can undo all your good work.
-It suggests a lack of interest in the opinions of others, and that’s definitely not a trait the hiring manager will be looking for.
+It suggests a lack of interest in the opinions of others, and that’s not a trait the hiring manager will be looking for.

-On the flipside, if you find the hiring manager’s gaze is wandering, it could be a sign that they’re losing interest.
+On the flip side, if you find the hiring manager’s gaze is wandering, it could be a sign that they’re losing interest.
 Try to alter the tempo of your voice, or offer shorter, sharper responses.
 It may be that your answers are becoming a bit longwinded.